BREAKING: MARCHING BAND TO BE PULLED FROM FOOTBALL GAMES AFTER FAILED NEGOTIATIONS BETWEEN THE BAND AND FOOTBALL TEAM

 Bleachers around Union County left to decay after failed negotiations between the Weddington High School Football Team and Marching Warriors.
 The football team waited for the marching band to “pick up the slack,” but cut them after failed attempts.

-you win some, you lose some by havent the slightest is licensed under CC BY-ND 2.0
+"you win some, you lose some" by haven't the slightest is licensed under CC BY-ND 2.0

 Bleachers around Union County left to decay after failed negotiations between the Weddington High School Football Team and Marching Warriors.
 The football team waited for the marching band to “pick up the slack,” but cut them after failed attempts. “you win some, you lose some” by haven’t the slightest is licensed under CC BY-ND 2.0